-Your adjusted tax basis in a note generally will be the U.S. dollar value of the cost of the note to you, reduced by any payments of pre-reopening accrued interest and any amortized bond premium.
-Your amount realized upon the sale, exchange or retirement of a note will be the U.S. dollar value received (reduced by an amount, if any, attributable to accrued but unpaid stated interest, which is taxable in the manner described above under "-Taxation of Interest and Additional Amounts").
+Your adjusted tax basis in a note generally will be the cost of the note to you, reduced by any payments other than payments of qualified stated interest made on such note.
+Your amount realized upon the sale, exchange or retirement of a note will be the amount received (reduced by an amount, if any, attributable to accrued but unpaid stated interest, which is taxable in the manner described above under "-Taxation of Interest and Additional Amounts").

 Gain or loss realized by a U.S. holder on such sale or other taxable disposition generally will be capital gain or loss and will be long-term capital gain or loss if, at the time of the disposition, the notes have been held for more than one year.
-Certain non-corporate U.S. holder (including individuals) may be eligible for preferential rates of taxation in respect of long-term capital gains.
+Certain non-corporate U.S. holders (including individuals) may be eligible for preferential rates of taxation in respect of long-term capital gains.
 The deductibility of capital losses is subject to limitations.

 Capital gain or loss recognized by a U.S. holder generally will be U.S. source gain or loss.
-Consequently, if any such gain would be subject to Chilean withholding tax, a U.S. holder may not be able to credit the tax against its United States federal income tax liability unless such credit can be applied (subject to applicable conditions and limitations) against tax due on other income treated as derived from foreign sources.
+The rules governing foreign tax credits are complex.
 U.S. holders should consult their own tax advisors as to the foreign tax credit implications of a disposition of the notes.